TARGENE/targene-pipeline/docs/src/developper_guide/contribution_guide.md

 ## Workflow

-Following our previous UKBMain.jl example, there are two repositories tha need to be updated, the current workflow is as follows:
+Following our previous UKBMain.jl example, there are two repositories that need to be updated, the current workflow is as follows:

 1. Develop
     - UKBMain.jl